 - Three-Day Trip: Seville and Cordoba (extra day in Seville)

-The AVE is convenient Taking the AVE train makes the journey even quicker than flying, as the train avoids the fuss of checking in and getting to and from the airport.
+- It's convenient.
+Taking the AVE train makes the journey even quicker than flying, as the train avoids the fuss of checking in and getting to and from the airport.
 Spain's train stations are generally in the center of town, so once you're there, you really are there!
-More: AVE vs Flying Comparison.

-The speed and convenience of the AVE means some of Spain's more distant cities can be seen in a day trip from Madrid.
-You can even get to the beach and back in one day, as AVE were very keen to tell commuters last year (complementary beach head rests announced the fact on board in summer 2007.
+- The speed and convenience of the AVE mean some of Spain's more distant cities can be seen in a day trip from Madrid.
+You can even get to the beach and back in one day.